Button Menu

 Transfer applicants must also submit:

-School of Music candidates must also complete a live audition before School of Music faculty.
+Students interested in pursuing a music degree must also complete a live audition before Music faculty.
 In the case of a student being unable to travel to campus for an audition, a video recording may be submitted.

 Application for Admission and Financial Aid* Due Dates